JeroenAdam/IoT-aboard/README.md

 # My current project

-Now it's time to expand on that, I'll be diving into [Node.js](https://nodejs.org/en/about/), I'll code my first [Signal K Node server plugin](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md) (=event-driven application, running server side)
+Now it's time to expand on that, I'll be diving into [Node.js](https://nodejs.org/en/about/), I'll code my first [Signal K Node server plugin](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).
+SignalK is a modern and open data format for marine use with the [server node](https://github.com/SignalK/signalk-server-node) being built on Node.js and making use of JSON, websockets and HTTP.
+It provides a method for processing/sharing information in a way that is friendly to wifi, cellphones, tablets and the internet.

-The goal is to use the LED matrix for safety purposes when navigating long routes.
+My personal project is a solution based on SignalK my bright LED matrix for safety purposes when navigating long routes.
 I don't trust my wife/autopilot, but I didn't tell my wife about this yet :)
 I'd like to see the LED matrix show compass heading (as I managed with Node-RED) while the plugin compares the current heading against a preset value.
 Let's say that the compass course deviates 20 degrees from my preset variable, then I want the LED matrix to display the unused pixels in red blinking.
 Other kind of alarms would be thinkable as well: